The 7 Hidden Health Dangers of Web Design

 There are a few simple life alterations you can make to kick your bad sleep habits and increase your restful sleep.

-One crucial step is to set a stop time to all screens, including the ones you use for work.
+One crucial step is to set a stop time for all screens, including the ones you use for work.

 This gives your eyes and body time to settle down and process that it’s time to get ready for bed.